codus/codelog/README.md

 ``` bash
 $ codelog release 1.0.0 --preview
 ```
-Will display a preview of your changes on your console as if the version **1.0.0** has been released. **This feature does not support windows´s cmd.**
+Will display a preview of your changes on your console as if the version **1.0.0** has been released.

 ## Configuring